An $ETH Flash Crash

 Be Careful Where You Surf

 Anybody trading Crypto, or investing in ICO’s, should equip themselves with the right tools to ensure they are on the right side of the waves as they crash.
 Picking the right wave to ride is equally important.
-As I’ve noted before, a good place to look is Causality’s ICO Analyzer and Crypto Sentiment Alerts which are soon to be launched.
+Causality’s recently launched Crypto Sentiment Alerts gives the trader a distinct advantage in this respect.

 Also published on Medium.